 But on the other hand, if you actually need more tools on your backpacking trips, it’s better to bring an army knife or a multi-tool than just a bunch of different tools.
 Maybe you need a can opener or a corkscrew – and you can those in one sturdy Swiss knife.
 Just bear in mind that the blades on these are rarely as sharp and sturdy as the blades of proper pocket knives.

-On the other hand, if you hit the trails more often, you will want to pay more to get a more reliable knife.
-Perhaps on that is rust proof, or has an ergonomic handle – features that will make your life just a little bit easier.
-And that make up for the knife’s higher price tag.
+On the other hand, if you hit the trails more often, you will want to pay more to get a more reliable pocket knife.
+Perhaps one that is rustproof, or has an ergonomic handle – features that will make your life just a little bit easier.
+And that makes up for the knife’s higher price tag.

 A good Swiss army knife with 20+ tools can easily set you back more than $200.
 But it will also be your go-to knife for years, if not decades.

-When you don’t have good grip on a knife, or the handle is too small, it’s much more likely that the knife will slip and you’ll wind up cutting yourself.
+When you don’t have a good grip on a knife or the handle is too small, it’s much more likely that the knife will slip and you’ll wind up cutting yourself.
 And that’s the one thing we want to avoid.

-Not quite sure which one of these is the best option for you?
+Not quite sure which one of these is the best knife for you?
 Here are our top three picks!

-Oh, and I’ll focus mostly on foldable knives, since they are usually the go-to option for backpacking, due to convenience.
-But if you really want to get a fixed blade knife, feel free to pick up one that was features in this review – all of them are tried, tested and rated very highly.
+Oh, and I’ll focus mostly on folding knives, since they are usually the go-to option for backpacking, due to convenience.
+But if you really want to get a fixed blade knife, feel free to pick up one that was featured in this review – all of them are tried, tested, and rated very highly.

-If you’re a seasoned backpacker and you want a premium knife, I would suggest you go with the Buck Knives CSAR-T Responder.
-It has excellent corrosion resistance, thanks to high content of chromium in the steel blade.
-Which is certainly useful, if you tend to go on adventures in humid areas.
-The handle is textured and ergonomic for great grip and precision, and long enough to fit comfortably in your hand.
-The knife is actually pretty versatile, with the glass breaker, hex tool, seatbelt cutter and a notch for bending wire, all integrated into its design.
+If you’re a seasoned backpacker and you want a premium knife, I would suggest you go with the Buck Knives Selkirk.
+It has excellent corrosion resistance, thanks to the stainless steel blade.
+This is certainly useful if you tend to go on adventures in humid areas.
+The knife is actually pretty versatile, with the fire starter and whistle integrated into its design.